agility/Agility.UGC.API.js/README.md

 };
 ```

-*see Generating a [UGC Access Hash in .NET Core](https://github.com/AgilityInc/GenerateUGCAccessHash-NetCore) for a code sample on how to generate your hash and initialize your client.*
+*See Generating a [UGC Access Hash in .NET Core](https://github.com/AgilityInc/GenerateUGCAccessHash-NetCore) for a code sample on how to generate your hash and initialize your client.*

 ## Usage
 ``` javascript